MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 Journal lines are created based on project actuals.
 The following list includes some of the more notable default and transformation rules:

   - Each project actual transaction has a line in the Project Operations Integration journal.
 Cost and unbilled sales transactions for time and material billing type are shown on separate lines.
   - The **Date** field represents the date of the transaction.
 The **Accounting date** field represents the date that the transaction is recorded to the ledger.
-If the accounting date is in a [closed financial period](/dynamics365/finance/general-ledger/close-general-ledger-at-period-end), and the parameter **Automatically set accounting date to open ledger period** is set on the **Financial** tab of the **Project management and accounting parameters** page, the system will adjust the accounting date of the transaction to the first date in next open ledger period.
+If the accounting date is in a [closed financial period](/dynamics365/finance/general-ledger/close-general-ledger-at-period-end), and the parameter **Automatically set accounting date to open ledger period** is set on the **Financial** tab of the **Project management and accounting parameters** page, the system adjusts the accounting date of the transaction to the first date in next open ledger period.
   - The **Voucher** field shows the voucher number for every actual transaction.
 The voucher number sequence is defined on the **Number sequences** tab, on the **Project management and accounting parameters** page.
 Each line is assigned a new number.
 After the voucher is posted, you can view how cost and unbilled sales transaction are related by selecting **Related vouchers** on the **Voucher transaction** page.
   - The **Category** field represents a project transaction and defaults based on the transaction category for the related project actual.
     - If **Transaction category** is set in the Project actual and a related **Project category** exists in a given legal entity, the category defaults to this project category.
     - If **Transaction category** isn't set in the Project actual, the system uses the value in the **Project category defaults** field on the **Project Operations on Dynamics 365 Customer Engagement** tab on the **Project management and accounting parameters** page.
   - The **Resource** field represents the project resource related to this transaction.
 The resource is used as a reference in Project invoice proposals to customers.
   - The **Exchange rate** field defaults from **Currency exchange rate** set in Dynamics 365 Finance.
-If the exchange rate setup is missing, the **Import from staging** periodic process won't add the record to a journal and an error message will be added to the job execution log.
+If the exchange rate setup is missing, the **Import from staging** periodic process won't add the record to a journal, and an error message is added to the job execution log.
   - The **Line property** field represents the billing type in Project actuals.
 Line property and billing type mapping are defined on the **Project Operations on Dynamics 365 Customer Engagement** tab on the **Project management and accounting parameters** page.

 Only the following accounting attributes can be updated in the Project Operations integration journal lines: